DarssiniRamesh/ott-claro-backend-simulation/README.md

 ### Prerequisites

 - Node.js (v14 or higher)
-- npm or yarn
+- npm (v6 or higher) or yarn
-- MongoDB (optional for actual database operations)
+- MongoDB (v4.4 or higher, optional if you're using a remote MongoDB instance)

 ### Installation